Offline RL by Reward-Weighted Fine-Tuning for Conversation Optimization: Introduction

-We make the following contributions: \begin{enumerate} \item We formulate the problem of learning to ask clarifying questions as RL for conversation optimization.
-We do not make any strong assumption on the reward.
-Our setting encompasses both fixed-horizon conversations and adaptive ones, where the agent can stop the conversation early because enough information to answer the question has been gathered. \item We derive an offline RL objective, which is a lower bound on the original objective.
-Therefore, the original objective is optimized by maximizing the new one.
-The new objective is equivalent to weighted SFT and hence can be optimized easily in LLMs using standard SFT training primitives.
-The weights are over sequences of tokens, unlike individual tokens in prior works \citep{sanyal2025upweighting,gao2025process,zhang2025best,zhao2025improving}, and we also avoid ratios of propensity scores \citep{schulman17proximal,shao24deepseekmath}. \item We derive an offline RL objective with standardized rewards.
-The promise of standardized rewards is lower variance in policy optimization, which usually leads to better policies.
-We show this empirically in \cref{sec:experiments}. \item We comprehensively evaluate our approach on multiple QA datasets spanning open book exams, textual information for science topics, conversational text-to-SQL dataset, and mathematical dialogue and problem solving.
+We make the following contributions: \begin{enumerate} \item We formulate a generic RL problem that encompasses conversation optimization and does not make strong assumptions on rewards.
+Our setting captures fixed-horizon conversations and adaptive ones, when the conversation can stop at any time, for instance because enough information to answer the question has been gathered. \item We derive an offline RL objective, which is a lower bound on the online RL objective.
+As a result, the online objective is optimized by maximizing the offline one.
+The offline objective is equivalent to weighted fine-tuning and thus can be optimized in LLMs using standard SFT training primitives.
+The weights are over sequences of tokens, unlike individual tokens in prior works \citep{sanyal2025upweighting,gao2025process,zhang2025best,zhao2025improving}.
+We also avoid propensity score ratios \citep{schulman17proximal,shao24deepseekmath}. \item We derive an offline RL objective with standardized rewards.
+The standardized rewards lower the variance in policy optimization and may improve learned policies.
+We show this empirically in \cref{sec:experiments}. \item We comprehensively evaluate our approach on multi-turn QA problems over datasets spanning open book exams, textual information for science topics, conversational text-to-SQL, and mathematical dialogue and problem solving.
 Although we optimize a single reward, we observe improvements in all other metrics, such as reasoning ability, pedagogical value, and confidence.
 We consider five baselines: two variants of SFT, two variants of DPO, and the original policy.
-We observe major gains over SFT and DPO because we directly optimize the reward signal using RL. \item For each QA benchmark, we generate a rich dataset of $500$ multi-turn conversations.
-We plan to make our code and datasets publicly available to encourage more work on learning to ask clarifying questions. \end{enumerate}
+We observe major gains over SFT and DPO because we directly optimize for rewards using RL. \item For each QA benchmark, we generate a dataset of $500$ multi-turn conversations.
+We give instructions for reproducing the datasets, including all prompts and example conversations, in \cref{app:reasoning details,app:clarification details}. \end{enumerate}